jperod/RNN_Scandinavian_Text_Classifier/datasets/OpenSubs/readme.md

 * From en-no.txt.zip extract only the file: OpenSubtitles.en-no.no
 * From en-sv.txt.zip extract only the file: OpenSubtitles.en-sv.sv

-## The folder datasets/OpenSubs should contain these 3 files
+## These 3 files should be extracted to the folder: datasets/OpenSubs.